UNDP in the News

 Viet Nam’s 100 % renewable energy target attainable: UNDP official

-Green economy is the new watchword for many countries as they eye sustainable development.
-In Việt Nam, the Government encourages all sectors to aspire for green growth.
-In 2012 the Việt Nam National Green Growth Strategy was formulated, and has been embraced by all sectors in around 40 provinces and cities.
-Việt Nam News speaks to Louise Chamberlain, United Nations Development Programme (UNDP) country director in Việt Nam, about the country’s green growth.
+The Việt Nam National Green Growth Strategy has formulated, and has been embraced by all sectors in around 40 provinces and cities.
+Việt Nam News speaks to Louise Chamberlain, United Nations Development Programme (UNDP) Country Director in Việt Nam, about the country’s green growth.

 Only 21 percent of the workforce benefits from social insurance